Sorcerio/Trading-Post-Mark-2/README.md

 # Trading Post, Mark 2
+The Trading Post Mark 2 is a Craig's List/Ebay type platform with a host of features.
+This project orginated in 2015 with the original trading hub.
+Feeling it was not up to snuff, the Mark 2 version was imagined.

 ### Features
+* Modern CSS style
 * Account System using MySQL
 * Listing Submission by Users with Images
 * User Infraction Logging